storesafe/cordova-sqlite-storage/README.md

 ## Known issues

 - For iOS version: There is a memory leak if you use this version with background processing disabled.
 As a workaround, the iOS version has background processing enabled by default.
-- Background processing and deleting a database are not implemented for WP8 version.
+- Background processing and deleting a database are not implemented for WP(8).

 ## Other limitations